paritytech/polkadot/roadmap/implementers-guide/src/runtime-api/README.md

 }

 impl GroupRotationInfo {
-	/// Returns the index of the group needed to validate the core at the given index. fn group_for_core(usize) -> usize;
+	/// Returns the index of the group needed to validate the core at the given index,
+	/// assuming the given amount of cores/groups. fn group_for_core(core_index: usize, cores: usize) -> usize;
 }

 /// Returns the validator groups and rotation info localized based on the block whose state